Updated May 8, 2023

-Büyükada's name means 'big island', but you can cycle round its car-free roads in less than an hour, among old-fashioned wooden houses set in rose gardens and lemon groves.
+Büyükada's name means 'big island', but you can cycle around its car-free roads in less than an hour, among old-fashioned wooden houses set in rose gardens and lemon groves.
 A visit here is a step back in time to an era – within living memory – before Istanbul became an ocean of brick and concrete.
-Don't expect big sandy beaches on Büyükada, but for a quick dip or a lazy day in the sun you'll find a scattering of beach clubs with loungers, watersports and cafe bars.
+Don't expect big sandy beaches on Büyükada, but for a quick dip or a lazy day in the sun you'll find a scattering of beach clubs with loungers, watersports and café-bars.

 How to get to Büyükada from Istanbul: Ferries from Istanbul to Büyükada take around 50-75 minutes.

 Isla Mujeres, a short hop, is a great day out.
 You'll see pelicans wheeling overhead as you sail in.
-Rent a golf buggy to drive round the island (which takes less than an hour), visit perfect beaches like Playa Norte, with its talc-white sand, and make a lunch stop to sample spicy grilled tikinxic fish, an island speciality, at a Playa Lancheros beach shack.
+Rent a golf buggy to drive around the island (which takes less than an hour), visit perfect beaches like Playa Norte, with its talc-white sand, and make a lunch stop to sample spicy grilled tikinxic fish, an island speciality, at a Playa Lancheros beach shack.

 For wilder island experiences on Cancun's doorstep, take a boat trip to Isla Holbox to snorkel with giant (but harmless) whale sharks, or visit uninhabited Isla Contoy, a nature reserve that's home to endangered sea turtles, frigate birds and fleets of pelicans.

-If you're tempted to stay longer on Isla Mujeres, you'll find accommodation ranging from thatched beach cottages to full-service holiday hotels with pools at Playa Norte, on the north coast.
+If you're tempted to stay longer on Isla Mujeres, you'll find accommodation ranging from thatched beach cottages to full-service holiday hotels with pools at Playa Norte on the north coast.

 How to get to Aegina from Athens: You can get to Piraeus from central Athens in around 20 minutes by car.
 Aegina is a 40-minute ferry from Piraeus.